How to Foam Roll Hip Flexors to Relieve Tightness

 ## Where to Position the Roller

 The psoas runs from your lumbar vertebrae down through the pelvis, attaching at the inner upper thighbone.
 When it gets tight, it pulls the pelvis into anterior tilt, compressing the lumbar spine and limiting hip extension during running and everyday walking.
-In my experience, most people who sit for long hours have no idea how locked up their psoas actually is until they spend a minute on the roller.
+In my experience, a lot of people who sit for long hours have no idea how locked up their psoas actually is until they spend a minute on the roller.

 Position yourself face-down with the roller placed diagonally under the front of one hip, just inside and below the anterior superior iliac spine (the bony prominence at the front of your pelvis).
 Never roll directly onto the bone itself.
 Start with minimal body weight on the roller and increase gradually as the tissue softens.